 Here are a few tips to help the holidays be positive and healthy!

 If you are a guest, call ahead and see if you can find out what foods are being served.
-Offer to bring something that is delicious and kidney-friendly (such as Rice Pilaf Served in a Pumpkin).
+Offer to bring a show-stopper dish that is delicious and kidney-friendly (such as Rice Pilaf Served in a Pumpkin).

 If you are the host or hostess, plan one or two dishes that are kidney-friendly (such as low sodium or low potassium).
 Ask for ideas from a dietitian.
 These foods allow more freedom to eat moderate amounts of dishes that are not kidney-friendly.